jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

   (a) the alternative arrangements, facilities, and systems that are or could be made available; and (b) the cost to the port operator of each alternative arrangement, facility, and system; and (c) the extent to which each alternative arrangement, facility, and system would assist the Director-General in managing the risks associated with the importation of risk goods.
+(3A) The Director-General must, when considering the arrangements, facilities, and systems available at an airport in accordance with subsection (1), have regard to any regulatory airport spatial undertaking given by the airport operator under subpart 3 of Part 7 of the Civil Aviation Act 2023 that is in effect.
 (4) All arrangements, facilities (other than office or parking facilities), and systems required in accordance with subsection (1) are available for use by the Crown at no expense to the Crown.
 (5) The Director-General must,—
   (a) within 28 days after approving a port in accordance with subsection (1), publish in the Gazette a notice specifying the name of the port, the day on which it was so approved, any limitation on the kind or description of craft for which the port was approved, any limitation on arrivals to specified purposes, and a place where the notice of approval may be inspected; and